Neck Pain

 Acute Wry Neck

-A more gradual increase in neck pain that causes movement restriction may be more related to a cervical disc issue.
+On the other hand, in neck pain that causes movement restriction may be more related to a cervical disc issue.
 Symptoms for pain related to cervical discs may be lower in the neck/upper back region, dull and radiating and restriction of movement is due to pain, not mechanical blocking.

 Related Practitioners